agstephens/RL-mkdocs/docs/unit1/lesson3/lesson3.md

 \end{equation}
 $$

-**The above equation is the most important equation that we will build all of our incremental updates in RL on it.**
+**The above equation is the most important equation in RL that the Bellman Equations are built on it.
+In turn, we build all of our incremental updates in RL on Bellman optimality equation**

 In the video below we talk more about this important concept.